ansible-content-lab/cloud-deploy/readme/snow_integration.md

 ### Preparing ServiceNow

 #### 5)
-Moving over to ServiceNow, Navigate to System Definition-->Certificates.
+Moving over to ServiceNow, Navigate to **System Definition-->Certificates**.
 This will take you to a screen of all the certificates Service Now uses.
-Click on the blue New button, and fill in these details:
+Click on the **blue New button**, and fill in these details:
 | Parameter | Value |
 |-----|-----|
 | Name  | Descriptive name of the certificate  |